tanishqmahajan28/Covid-19-in-India-Analysis/README.md

 ## Contact

-For any queries or suggestions, please contact [Tanishq Mahajan] at [trmahajan28@gmail.com].
+For any queries or suggestions, please contact Tanishq Mahajan at trmahajan28@gmail.com.